zoyaarief/CS5610-Project-3/README.md

 Course: CS5610 Web Development
 Instructor: John Alexis Guerra Gomez

-🎯 Project Objective
+## 🎯 Project Objective

 This project is a full-stack web application that lets users track their travels across the United States.
 Users can create an account, log trips they’ve taken, and view a color-coded U.S. map that highlights the states they’ve visited.

 Each user can:

-✈️ Create an account and securely log in/out
+-- Create an account and securely log in/out

-🧑‍💻 Edit or delete their account information
+-- Edit or delete their account information

-🗺️ Add, edit, and delete trips
+-- Add, edit, and delete trips

-💸 View travel statistics (total states visited, total trip costs, % of U.S. covered)
+-- View travel statistics (total states visited, total trip costs, % of U.S. covered)

-📍 Browse state detail pages with regional info and fun facts
+-- Browse state detail pages with regional info and fun facts

-🧠 Tech Stack
+## 🧠 Tech Stack
-Layer	Technology

 Frontend	React (Hooks), Vite, HTML5, CSS3

 Backend	Node.js, Express

-Database	MongoDB (using official driver, no Mongoose) Libraries	react-simple-maps (for U.S. map), bcryptjs, jsonwebtoken Development Tools	Prettier (code formatting), ESLint (linting), GitHub, VS Code 🧑‍🎨 Design Overview
+Database	MongoDB (using official driver, no Mongoose)

+Libraries	react-simple-maps (for U.S. map), bcryptjs, jsonwebtoken

+Development Tools	Prettier (code formatting), ESLint (linting), GitHub, VS Code

+## 🧑‍🎨 Design Overview

 Theresa focused on user account management and authentication, while Stewart focused on trip management and visualization.
 Together, these features create a complete travel-tracking experience.